simpson2/REST-API-vatsim/README.md

 # REST-API-vatsim

-This is a RESTful API created to take the [the entire VATSIM JSON data](http://eu.data.vatsim.net/vatsim-data.json) and provide data based on search parameters
+This is a RESTful API created to take the [the entire VATSIM JSON data](http://eu.data.vatsim.net/vatsim-data.json) and provide selected data based on the implemented endpoints

 ## Current endpoints